Owner of Tax Preparation Firm Operating in Alabama and Georgia Pleads Guilty to Fraud and Filing False Returns

 Nine Defendants Convicted for Crimes Committed at Premier Tax

-Montgomery, Alabama - Bruce King, the owner and operator of Premier Tax, pleaded guilty in federal court this week to charges of conspiring to defraud the United States and filing false tax returns, George L. Beck, Jr., United States Attorney for the Middle District of Alabama announced today.
+Bruce King, the owner and operator of Premier Tax, pleaded guilty in federal court this week to charges of conspiring to defraud the United States and filing false tax returns, the Justice Department and the Internal Revenue Service (IRS) announced today.
 Additionally, on Thursday, Vonecia Orum, a return preparer who worked at Premier Tax, pleaded guilty to delivering false tax returns to the IRS.

 According to court documents, Premier Tax was a tax preparation business operated by King that had several locations in Alabama and in Georgia.
 King held training sessions in which he taught preparers how to falsify tax returns in order to fraudulently increase clients’ tax refunds.
 Those he taught went on to work at Premier Tax and filed numerous false tax returns.
 According to court documents, the tax loss caused by these fraudulent returns exceeded $1 million.